Coachella Is Cancelled But Where Is Your Refund? All The Facts On How To Get Your Money Back

 Coachella Tickets Refunds

-As of the March 10 announcement, Coachella ticket holders will have their April tickets honored for the new October dates.
-The first weekend will be on October, 9, 10 and 11 while the second will follow on October 16, 17, 18.
+As of the 10th March announcement, Coachella ticket holders will have their April tickets honoured for the new October dates.
+The first weekend will be on 9th, 10th and 11th October while the second will follow on 16th, 17th, 18th October.
 Coachella’s sister festival, Stagecoach, has been pushed to October as well.

 Airbnb Refunds

-Note: This story was originally published on 11th March and will be continuously updated in the coming days.